3 Reasons Why Using Benchmarks Is Like Copying Your Friends Homework

 Learning is the fuel of high performance.
 Learning requires careful consideration, processing, assimilation, and experimentation.
 Benchmarking data attempts to shortcut this process, handing out the “readymade answer”.
 Once the answer has been provided, the struggle associated with learning is eliminated thus robbing the organization of its opportunity to lay the foundation for future improvement

-4. The solution: Do you own homework!
-Use benchmarking for informational purposes or as the motivational kick starter, but quickly move beyond the benchmark and challenge your organization to be the best in its own right, far beyond benchmarking standards.
+4. The solution: Do your own homework!
+Use bench marking for informational purposes or as the motivational kick starter, but quickly move beyond the benchmark and challenge your organization to be the best in its own right, far beyond bench marking standards.

 One of the most powerful pathways to driving exceptional performance is to evaluate the organization from the inside using an outside lens.
 Assessment of current performance, identification of best possible performance, review of process, culture and current resource utilization using tools such as Six Sigma, Lean and Operations Analysis can create a pathway to identify and drive improvement.
 This internal assessment with an outside lens alleviates the unintended consequences of benchmarking.
 Conduct assessments using internal resources supported by experts using proven tools and methods.
 This approach generates meaningful data, identifies solvable issues and creates solutions owned by the organization.
 This method is a cornerstone to a learning organization, a key asset to future success.